 Do residents have guests overnight?

 Yes.
 Relatives, out-of-town guests, and significant others are welcome, as long as we let each other know about visitors in advance.
-We can used our parlor or library to put up guests.
+We can use our parlor or library to put up guests.

 How do you decide practical questions, like food policies, or furnishings for the house?

 We discuss them in house meetings, using the model of Friends Meeting for Business.
 For more information about which decisions are co-operative, which individual, and which belong to the householder.
 See this document.

 What is the Friends model?

 It resembles consensus, but with a spiritual basis.
 Quakers take it on faith that we’re meant to work to-gether rather than against each another: that we’re seeking a higher good, not just individual comfort.
 In discussion we listen thoughtfully; everyone is heard.
 The goal is not expressing personal preferences, but finding what's best for the entire community.